Zuehlke/training-angular2/Exercises/Exercise 1/README.md

 #### 3. Configure the routing ####

-1. Add a file named "expense.routing.ts" to the module's folder and export a list of routes containing a route to the new component.
+1. Add a file named "expense.routing.ts" to the expense module folder and export a list of routes containing a route to the new component.
 1. Also link the new router to the router of the application.

   The routing information should look like this now: